 Work on Craighill Channel Lower Front Range Lighthouse began in 1873.
 Interestingly, this was only the second caisson lighthouse in the United States, with Duxbury Pier Lighthouse in Massachusetts, completed in 1872, being the first.
 However, the Craighill Channel construction was considered much more challenging from an engineering standpoint.
 Following the successful completion of Craighill Channel Lower Front Range Lighthouse, the caisson method of construction became the method of choice in areas where ice floes were a concern.

 While the construction of the lower front range was eventually a success, the process was more complicated than originally anticipated.
-When work began at the selected site, it was discovered that a solid foundation did not exist within 60 feet of the surface of the water.
+When work began at the selected site, it was discovered that a solid foundation did not exist within sixty feet of the surface of the water.
 As a result, an additional appropriation of $25,000 had to be requested.
 To achieve an effective foundation for the lighthouse, ten feet of mud was removed from the channel floor, and that was just the beginning.

-Remarkably, the Craighill Channel Lower Front Range Lighthouse has never suffered ice damage despite its exposed location.
+Remarkably, Craighill Channel Lower Front Range Lighthouse has never suffered ice damage despite its exposed location.
 The station was abandoned on February 11, 1936 due to dangerous ice conditions, but the keepers were able to return and reactivate the lights on February 24.

 When the lighthouse was automated in May 1964, it was one of the last lighthouses on Chesapeake Bay to lose its Coast Guard personnel.
 The exterior of the lighthouse has received regular attention, and is thus in fair condition.
 The interior, however, was open to the elements and became a residence for nesting birds.
 An osprey nest also frequently adorns the top of the lighthouse.